Detrav/DetravRecipeCalculator/readme.md

 2. Follow platform-specific instructions for **Windows**, **Linux**, or **macOS**.
 3. Launch the application and start building your first crafting project!

+## Uninstallation

+Delete the folder where the executable file was located, and also delete the folder with the settings in the directory `%APPDATA%/DetravRecipeCalculator`.

 ## Summary

 Detrav Recipe Calculator is designed to simplify and elevate the process of crafting planning, providing a high degree of customization and control.
 Whether you’re managing resources for a game or organizing complex production workflows, Detrav Recipe Calculator has you covered.